Mister-Kamran/Maxscript/README.md

-# ggg This example is an example code for changing random material colors with maxscript
+# This example is an example code for changing random material colors with maxscript